-- The Baldwin County Sheriff's Office, between its law enforcement and corrections commands, had a combined budget of \$34,927,985 during the period of 2018--2019 Fiscal year. - The Sheriff's Office also generated revenue of \$7,869,104 from various discretionary accounts; to include inmate housing, drug and asset forfeiture, and various other accounts.
-The Sheriff's Office expended major expenditures were drug forfeiture and seizure payments to other agencies, CAP Housing agreement reimbursement to the Baldwin County Commission, and inmate food expense.
+- The Baldwin County Sheriff's Office, between its law enforcement and corrections commands, had a combined budget of \$34,927,985 during the 2018--2019 Fiscal year. - The Sheriff's Office also generated revenue of \$7,869,104 from various discretionary accounts; to include inmate housing, drug and asset forfeiture, and various other accounts.
+The Sheriff's Office expenditures consisted of drug forfeiture and seizure payments to other agencies, CAP Housing agreement reimbursement to the Baldwin County Commission, and inmate food expense.